run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 !!!
 Notes
     * Use the default namespace `gpu-operator`.
 Otherwise, you must specify the target namespace using the flag `runai-operator.config.nvidiaDcgmExporter.namespace` as described in [customized cluster installation](customize-cluster-install.md).
     * NVIDIA drivers may already be installed on the nodes.
 In such cases, use the NVIDIA GPU Operator flags `--set driver.enabled=false --set toolkit.enabled=false --set migManager.enabled=false`.
-One such case is [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank}.
+    * [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} comes bundled with NVIDIA Drivers. use the NVIDIA GPU Operator flag `--set driver.enabled=false` (leave `toolkit.enabled` as true which is the default).
     * To work with _containerd_ (e.g. for Tanzu), use the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} flag accordingly.
     * To use [Dynamic MIG](../../../Researcher/scheduling/fractions.md/#dynamic-mig), the GPU Operator must be installed with the flag `mig.strategy=mixed`.
 If the GPU Operator is already installed, edit the clusterPolicy by running ```kubectl patch clusterPolicy cluster-policy -n gpu-operator --type=merge -p '{"spec":{"mig":{"strategy": "mixed"}}}```